 You may not however cancel the agreement once we have, with your permission, started to do the work on your behalf.
 Our service to you will start immediately upon our acceptance of your instructions by telephone, fax, post or email during which time the seven day period will not apply.

-By signing and returning this document, you are agreeing that to avoid any delay in the transaction we may start work on your behalf straight away and we do not have to wait for the cancellation period to expire.
+By acknowledging receipt of this document, you are agreeing that to avoid any delay in the transaction we may start work on your behalf straight away and we do not have to wait for the cancellation period to expire.

 You also accept that due to reasons beyond our control, it is in most cases impossible for us to conclude your case within the thirty day period stipulated by these Regulations.
 We will wherever possible provide you with a time estimate in which we hope to complete the matter about which you have instructed us.
 We will update you on the progress of your case from time to time usually at least every six months.
 If you subsequently instruct us on another matter, you accept that your right to cancel your instructions under these Regulations will not apply.